terrymafura/java-assessment/README.md

 Project Overview
 ----------------

-An imaginary company called MyWork Holdings Limited in in need of a salaries management system.
+An imaginary company called MyWork Holdings Limited is in need of a salaries management system.
 Currently, they are recording everything on CSV files and Excel sheets.
-There is need for a system to handle salaries for their 13 employees.
+There is need for a system to handle salaries for their employees.

 Your Tasks
 ----------